Smartappli/openstreetmap-pgrouting-server/README.md

 If the container exits without errors, then your data has been successfully imported and you are now ready to run the pgrouting server.

+## Upgrade from postgresql 12 to postgresql 13

+chmod +x upgrade12-13.sh
+sh upgrade12-13.sh

-## Upgrade from a previous version
+## Upgrade from postgresql 13 to postgresql 14

-chmod +x upgrade.sh
+chmod +x upgrade13-14.sh
-sh upgrade.sh
+sh upgrade13-14.sh

 ## Running the server